PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Borrow a Cup of Ale #

-Boltac sucked the marrow from what remained from a leg of lamb.
+With a slurping noise, Boltac sucked the marrow from a leg of lamb.
 Then he wiped his chin with a trencher of bread, sucked a mighty gulp of ale and said, "Asarah, I will wager that you make the finest lamb of any wench in any tavern in any land."

 "You're a bold man, to call the mistress of the house a wench in her own establishment," answered the dark-haired woman behind the bar, pretending to be upset.